assumptionsofphysics/assumptionsofphysics.github.io/_problems/012-ProductOfObservables.md

 The issue is that the operation so defined is not associative: $$\{\{A, B\}, C\} - \{A, \{B, C\}\} = A [ B, C ] - [B, A] C$$.
 However, for position and momentum we have $$[Q, P] = \imath \hbar I$$ and therefore $$Q [Q, P] - [Q, P] Q = 0$$.
 By recursively applying the product, it would seem we are able to construct all polynomials of $$Q$$ and $$P$$ and therefore (through Taylor expansion) generic functions.
-Are there any problems?
+So why do we have different permutations, and what they do represent in terms of this "canonical" product.

 For identification in terms of properties of expectation values, it is not clear.
 It is not clear for a generic function of one observable either.
-Ideally, we would like to say that an observable is a function of other observables if the expectation of one has some property with respect with the expctation of the others.
+Ideally, we would like to say that an observable is a function of other observables if the expectation of one has some property with respect with the expectation of the others.

 *Physical significance.* This would seem like a basic problem that should have a settled question in the literature, yet we were not able to find an in depth treatment.
 If the operation is well-defined, it would also be interesting to understand what symmetry it would generate and what the conjugate variable would be.
 If not, it would be interesting to understand exactly the root of the problem.

+One possible source of the problem may relate to correlations.
+If two variables are uncorrelated, the expectation of the product is the product of the expectation.
+In classical mechanics, eif the two variables are correlated, we can still see them as distributions over points, and the points, since they define all values with certainty, can be understood as having uncorrelated values.
+Therefore, in classical mechanics, every distribution can be understood as a convex combination of distributions that are, at least in the limit, uncorrelated.
+This cannot be done in quantum mechanics.